Crime has no moral code. If you have a high-demand product, people will likely counterfeit it. It

 comes as no surprise that during this time of pandemic, counterfeiters are targeting everything

-from hand sanitizer to COVID-19 test kits.
-I recently blogged about this situation here.
+from hand sanitizer to test kits.
+(In 2020 I blogged about counterfeit COVID test kits and counterfeit COVID vaccines.)

 As the world’s healthcare systems work to test for new infections—and treat those already infected—there has been a shortage of Personal Protective Equipment (PPE) for frontline healthcare workers.
 Sadly, the lack of ethics among counterfeiters has allowed them to exploit the financial opportunities created from this shortage.
 If you put “PPE shortage” into a search engine, dozens upon dozens of articles and news features will return, highlighting this critical issue: